 The researchers used data from the U.S. Census Bureau International Data Base and the EPIC study, a large population-based, cross-sectional telephone survey of more than 19,000 men and women in five countries, led by Dr. Irwin.

 Dr. Irwin explained, “It is well known that people do not always seek medical attention for urinary problems, so basing our figures on studies using self-reported symptoms is an effective way of measuring worldwide prevalence.”

-Key findings of the study showed worldwide prevalence of LUTS will increase to just under 46 percent by 2018, between 2008 and 2018 the number of people who experience at least one LUTS will grow 18 percent (affecting 2.3 billion people), overactive bladder will increase 20 percent, urinary incontinence will increase 22 percent, and LUTS and bladder outlet obstruction will rise 18.5 percent by 2018.
+Key findings of the study showed the worldwide prevalence of LUTS will increase to just under 46 percent in 2018.
+Between 2008 and 2018, the number of people who experience at least one LUTS increased 18 percent (affecting 2.3 billion people), overactive bladder increased 20 percent, urinary incontinence increased 22 percent, and LUTS and bladder outlet obstruction will rise 18.5 percent in 2018.

 Voiding symptoms include:

 - Hesitancy to release urine